matteosotil/gossiper/README.md

 Yes, it simple and cool, but useless.
 The next step would be to send data to any node and see that data being replicated to other nodes, and being able to query that data from anywhere.
 Quite aggressive a full replication... so it would be even better (and way more difficult) to being able to control the replication level.

+## Thanks

+This toy-training project was inspired at classrooms on Advanced Databases subject at [Software Engineering Degree at University of Barcelona](https://mat.ub.edu/degreecomputer/) from 2018 to 2019, and mostly by the curiosity of more than thirty students (some of them ended working at Bloobirds) and two teachers (that also were working at Bloobirds).